ProGraphics/prostyle.io/pages/documentation/properties.md

 ## Skew
 The skew property applies a left or right slant to the target.
 Hardware acceleration is used when available, so the animation is usually quite smooth.

-Pro Motion only supports skewing in the horizontal direction, but vertical skewing can be emulated by skewing horizontally and also rotating.
+ProStyle only supports skewing in the horizontal direction, but vertical skewing can be emulated by skewing horizontally and also rotating.

 ### Values